Have you ever wondered why you like the music that you like?

 You may want to pay attention to these.

-- Music evokes emotions which can motivate romantic behaviors.
+Music evokes emotions which can motivate romantic behaviours.

 There is scientific evidence that showed people rate their conversation partners as more desirable when romantic music is played in the background.
 With romantic music playing in the background, people are also more likely to give out their phone numbers to strangers, purchase more flowers in a flower shop, and rate a photograph of a stranger as more attractive.
 Certain music was also found to objectively impact sexual arousal in men.

 The music we listen to influences the type of people we are attracted to.